Accessibility

 There are a number of accessible facilities located in car parks across the New Forest.
 There are over 20 NFDC car parks with these facilities, including: Beaulieu, Brockenhurst, Keyhaven, Lymington, Lyndhurst, New Milton, Ringwood and Totton.
 For a full list of NFDC toilet facilities and their locations please click here.

 There are also forest car parks with accessible facilities: Anderwood, Blackwater, Bolderwood, New Forest Reptile Centre, Whitefield Moor and Wilverley Plain.
-For more details on Forestry England's toilet facilities, please click here.
-Please note, Bolderwood and New Forest Reptile Centre facilities are currently closed - August 2023.
+For more details on Forestry England's toilet facilities, please click here

 If we haven’t been able to answer all of your questions, please find a number of useful contacts below you could try: